zio/zio-http/docs/reference/flash.md

 content-type: text/plain
 content-length: 28

-The form was submitted successfully!⏎
+The form was submitted successfully!
 ```

 :::note